YudengLin/memristorBDNN/README.md

 # memristorBDNN
 ###### **Overview**

-This code repository is partly to support risk-sensitive reinforcement learning experiment in the submitted manuscript.
+This code repository is partly to support risk-sensitive reinforcement learning experiment in the submitted manuscript 《Uncertainty quantification via a memristor Bayesian deep neural network for risk-sensitive reinforcement learning》.

 ###### **System Requirements**